yash-patel-01/computervision_project/README.md

 - **Players** (class 0)
 - **Ball** (class 1)

 The original SoccerNet tracking dataset provides bounding boxes but doesn't distinguish between players and balls—everything shares one generic class.
 To address this, I implemented a heuristic-based algorithm that automatically identifies which tracks correspond to the ball based on size (small), shape (round), and consistency across frames.
+Note: multiple ball tracks can be identified in a sequence when the heuristic finds distinct small, round objects; the pipeline supports this.

 ## Dataset